Our Services

 Hypnic headaches are a rare type of headache that often happen at night, usually at the same time.
 These headaches can wake you up from sleep and are sometimes called 'alarm clock headaches.'
 They usually affect people over 50, but can happen at any age.
 Treatments for hypnic headaches include indomethacin or a small amount of caffeine before bedtime.

-There are other types of headaches and other reasons you may be experiencing these headaches.
+There are other types of headaches and other reasons you may be experiencing these symptoms.
 If you are experiencing frequent headaches, it's important to seek medical advice to ensure proper diagnosis and treatment.
+You can start by taking a free AI symptom checker assessment to help identify potential causes of your nighttime headaches.
 A healthcare provider can provide a personalized medical assessment to determine why you are experiencing these symptoms, as well as an appropriate treatment plan to help you feel better.
-Also, more information about certain headaches is available at https://www.brainandlife.org/disorders/headache.

 (References)